What are the Symptoms of Neck Pain?

 Steroid medication injected into the space outside the spinal cord reduces swelling and inflammation.
 This injection is often used to treat compressed or pinched nerves due to disk damage, degeneration, or injury.

 Cervical Interlaminar Epidural Steroid Injection

 This injection is similar to the transforaminal epidural steroid injection, but it’s injected in an area where the steroid can reach multiple nerves.

-The facet joints that connect the vertebrae in your spine can wear out, become degenerated, and develop bone spurs, which leads to inflammation and pain.
+The facet joints that connect the vertebrae in your spine can wear out, degenerate, and develop bone spurs, leading to inflammation and pain.
 A cervical facet block determines whether the facet joint is the source of pain, then the block is used to treat the pain.

 Your doctor at Garden State Pain & Orthopedics uses fluoroscopic X-ray to guide needle placement, then injects a numbing anesthetic and steroid.
 The local anesthetic provides immediate but temporary relief, while the steroid begins to reduce inflammation and pain in five to 10 days.

 Depending on the source of your neck pain, other treatment options include: